×

 Care of Palm Sedge and Bear Grass

-Care of Palm Sedge and Bear Grass include pruning, fertilizers, watering etc. Palm Sedge pruning is done Remove damaged leaves, Remove dead branches and Remove dead leaves and Bear Grass pruning is done No need to prune, Remove damaged leaves, Remove dead branches and Remove dead leaves.
+Care of Palm Sedge and Bear Grass include pruning, fertilizers, watering etc. Palm Sedge pruning is done Remove damaged leaves, Remove dead branches and Remove dead leaves and Bear Grass pruning is done Remove damaged leaves, Remove dead branches and Remove dead leaves.
 In summer Palm Sedge needs Lots of watering and in winter, it needs Average Water.
 Whereas, in summer Bear Grass needs Lots of watering and in winter, it needs Average Water.